lambdaclass/lambdaworks_stark_platinum/docs/src/starks/virtual_cols.md

 While we have shown a way of doing that, there isn't only one possible provable trace.
 In fact, there are multiple configurations possible.

 For example, in the Cairo VM, we have 15 flags.
 These flags include  "DstReg", "Op0Reg", "OpCode" and others.
-For simplification, let's imagine with have 3 flags with letters from "A" to "C", where "A" is the first flag.
+For simplification, let's imagine we have 3 flags with letters from "A" to "C", where "A" is the first flag.

 Now, let's assume we have 4 steps in our trace.
 If we were to only use plain columns, the layout would look like this: